-- In a study of community health centers (CHCs), over two-thirds (69%) reported referring their patients to family planning providers, like Planned Parenthood health centers, for family planning care. - A 2017 study found that Planned Parenthood health centers serve more contraceptive clients than any other publicly funded health care provider, serving 32 percent of all contraceptive patients, even though Planned Parenthood health centers comprise just 6 percent of the provider network. - The average FQHC site offering contraceptive care serves 320 contraceptive patients in a year.
+- In a study of community health centers (CHCs), over two-thirds (69%) reported referring their patients to family planning providers, like Planned Parenthood health centers, for family planning care.2 - A 2017 study found that Planned Parenthood health centers serve more contraceptive clients than any other publicly funded health care provider, serving 32% of all contraceptive patients, even though Planned Parenthood health centers comprise just 6% of the provider network.3 - The average Federally Qualified Health Center (FQHC) site offering contraceptive care serves 320 contraceptive patients in a year.
 The average Planned Parenthood health center has served 2,950 contraceptive patients in a year.
 That's more than nine times as many contraceptive patients each year. - Many FQHC sites do not offer reproductive care.
-In fact, in 2015, 40 percent of FQHC locations provided contraceptive care to fewer than 10 patients.
-In stark contrast, a 2017 study found that nearly all Planned Parenthood health centers offered the full range of contraceptive method options, compared to only 52 percent of FQHC sites.
-5 - Using the most recent data available, a 2017 study found that in 57 percent of counties with a Planned Parenthood health center, Planned Parenthood serves at least half of contraceptive patients seeking care at publicly funded providers.
-In 26 percent of the counties with a Planned Parenthood health center, Planned Parenthood serves five times as many contraceptive patients as FQHCs.
+In fact, in 2015, 40% of FQHC locations provided contraceptive care to fewer than 10 patients.
+In stark contrast, a 2017 study found that nearly all Planned Parenthood health centers offered the full range of contraceptive method options, compared to only 52% of FQHC sites.5 - Using the most recent data available, a 2017 study found that in 57% of counties with a Planned Parenthood health center, Planned Parenthood serves at least half of contraceptive patients seeking care at publicly funded providers.
+In 26% of the counties with a Planned Parenthood health center, Planned Parenthood serves five times as many contraceptive patients as FQHCs.6

-Blocking people from accessing family planning and preventive care at Planned Parenthood health centers comes at too high a cost.
+Blocking people from accessing care at Planned Parenthood health centers comes at too high a cost.
 Without Planned Parenthood, many people would have nowhere else to turn for care.
-Those who already face barriers to accessing health care - especially people of color, people with low incomes, as well as people who live in rural areas - would be hurt the most.
+People who already face barriers to health care due to systemic racism and discrimination - people of color, people with low incomes, and people who live in rural areas - would be harmed the most.

-- If Congress were to block Medicaid patients from PP health centers, the Congressional Budget Office (CBO) estimates 360,000 would be left without health services. - The CBO also projected that permanently barring Planned Parenthood health centers from participating in federal programs would result in a net cost of \$130 million to taxpayers over 10 years, due to an increase in unintended pregnancies without the high-quality contraceptive care Planned Parenthood provides.
-8 It is estimated Planned Parenthood health centers prevent nearly 393,000 unintended pregnancies each year. - When Texas eliminated Planned Parenthood from its state family planning program, researchers found women had reduced access to the full range of contraceptive methods and likely experienced higher rates of unintended pregnancy.
-Specifically, researchers found a 35 percent decline in women using the most effective methods of birth control and a dramatic 27 percent spike in births among women who had previously used injectable contraception.
+- If Congress were to block Medicaid patients from Planned Parenthood health centers, the Congressional Budget Office (CBO) estimates 360,000 would be left without health services.7 - The CBO also projected that permanently barring Planned Parenthood health centers which provide critical sexual and reproductive health care - from participating in federal programs would result in a net cost of \$130 million to taxpayers over 10 years, due to an increase in unintended pregnancies.8 Planned Parenthood health centers provide health care that helps prevent an estimated 355,000 unintended pregnancies each year. - When Texas eliminated Planned Parenthood from its state family planning program, researchers found women had reduced access to the full range of sexual and reproductive health care and likely experienced higher rates of unintended pregnancy.
+Specifically, researchers found a 35% decline in women using the most effective methods of birth control and a dramatic 27% spike in births among women who had previously used injectable contraception.9 - Following the closure of Planned Parenthood health centers in Wisconsin and Texas, researchers found that an increase of 100 miles to the nearest health center resulted in a 6% decrease in women getting breast exams, and a 9% decrease in women accessing Pap tests.10